Masai Mara

 Day One: Moshi – Bivouac Camp

-A representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport and after formalities he or she will hand you over to your assigned mountain guide to facilitate your hike to mount Kilimanjaro.
-The guide will brief you on what to expect and check if you have the right gear.
+First, a representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport.
+Secondly, the rep will brief and hand you over to your assigned mountain guide, who will facilitate your hike to Mount Kilimanjaro.

 [Time: 5 hours] 1800m – 2940m